 • Not only does the Holy Spirit live within the believer, but we have also the extraordinary privilege of having God the Father and Jesus His Son come to us and "make their home" with us!

 • That is such an honor that I can hardly get my finite, human mind around the thought — the Father and the Son making their home with me!
 There is of course a literal fulfillment of this after Christ’s Second Coming and after the Millennium (Revelation 21-22).
 But Jesus seems to be clearly telling His disciples that believers can enjoy a spiritual sensing of the Father’s and the Son’s presence right now, in this life.
-To experience this sense of blessed, divine closeness, we are exhorted by Jesus to do two things: (1) to love Him and (2) to obey His teaching.
+To experience this blessed closeness of God, we are exhorted by Jesus to do two things: (1) to love Him and (2) to obey His teaching.

 Deuteronomy 4:7“What other nation is so great as to have their gods near them the way the Lord our God is near us whenever we pray to him?”